supleed2/EIE4-FYP/writeup.md

 }
 ```

 Along with the LiteX built-in `Timer` module, interrupts can be used to create hardware timers.
-This is especially beneficial for supporting real-time operating systems such as FreeRTOS, where timers can be used to create initiation triggers for tasks and interrupts are used for unpredicatable events such as receiving CAN frames as in the Embedded Systems coursework.
+This is especially beneficial for supporting real-time operating systems such as FreeRTOS, where timers can be used to create initiation triggers for tasks and interrupts are used for unpredictable events such as receiving CAN frames as in the Embedded Systems coursework.
 This is explained in further detail in the [further work](#conclusions-and-further-work) section.

 ## FPGA Utilisation